Electroconvulsive therapy (ECT)

 After each ECT treatment, the patient will experience a period of confusion on awakening that will last approximately for 15 minutes, during which he will be under observation in the recovery room.
 Then, some fatigue may persist for a few hours.

 Memory impairment is often the most feared adverse effect.
-While this is still the main side effect, its intensity and duration are far from what can sometimes be depicted.
-This is systematically and regularly evaluated for each patient.
-It is mainly experienced when the ECT sessions are close in time.
-While very variable for some patients, it is quite tolerable in the vast majority of cases.
+While this is still the main side effect, its intensity and duration are far from what can sometimes be heard.
+This side-effect is systematically and regularly evaluated for each patient and is mainly experienced when sessions are close together in time.
+It varies from patient to patient and is welle-tolerated in the vast majority of cases.
 A modification of the treatment parameters will be provided if memory impairment is too uncomfortable.

 Memory disorders are transient and patients will return to their normal level of performance most of the time when the sessions are spaced during the continuation phase.

 In the case of long-term treatment, a large number of sessions do not increase the risk of cognitive disorders, dementia, brain damage or anaesthesia-related complications.

 What are the risks and contraindications?

 Contrary to what is often reported, ECT is an extremely safe, highly studied and well documented treatment.